salehmuhaysin/BrowserHistory_ELK/README.md

 > time          : same as the timestamp, the visit, downloads, etc. time

 > type          : visitis or downloads

+# BrowserHistory_ELK
+Script parse the browser history (Chrome, IE, and Firefox) and push the results to elasticsearch database

+### Usage:
+This script used to push parse and push web history files to elasticsearch database change the values for:
+es_link: link to the elasticsearch database
+es_index: index to push to on the database
+browser: define the browser name (chrome,IE,firefox)
+path: path of the web history file (
+	chrome 	-> "History" file
+	IE 	-> "WebCacheV01.dat" file
+	firefox -> "places.sqlite"

 the result then pushed to elasticsearch database as json